Last reviewed September 2014

 VanderHoff, James.
 "Parental Valuation of Charter Schools and Student Performance".
 Cato Journal, Fall 2008, p.
 479-493.

 Center for Education Reform, Charter Schools - Provides information about the concept of charter schools and links to charter school data.
 Includes Charter School Law Rankings and Scorecard (2014).

 Edweek.org: Charter Schools - Links to current articles.

-National Alliance for Public Charter Schools - A wide variety of information including a "Dashboard" linking to extensive data on charter schools.
+National Alliance for Public Charter Schools - A wide variety of information including a "Dashboard" linking to extensive data on charter schools and the report, The Health of the Public Charter School Movement: A State-By-State Analysis (2014).

 National Charter School Resource Center - "Resources to build top-notch charter schools".